 - No foreign transaction fees

-Providing the lowest cash advance APR and fees we found, any of our top five favorite Capital One cards would be a solid choice for a cash advance.
-Cardholders will enjoy a (relatively) low 23.99% APR on cash advances, and are charged a minimum fee of $10 or 3% of the advance — whichever is higher — for the service.
+With low cash advance APRs and fees, any of our top five favorite Capital One cards would be a solid choice for a cash advance.
+Cardholders will enjoy a (relatively) low APR on cash advances, and are charged a minimum fee of $10 or 3% of the advance — whichever is higher — for the service.

 That said, the Capital One® Venture® Rewards Credit Card offers the best rewards of the bunch, with cardholders earning 2X miles per dollar spent on the card.
 New cardholders can also earn a large, one-time bonus for hitting the spending requirement within three months.
 Capital One’s miles program is popular for its airline flexibility and blackout-free redemption options.